cnry/fleek-versioned-router/README.md

-Rather than setting `config.swagger` as in [fleek-router](https://github.com/fleekjs/fleek-router#configswagger), set `config.swaggerVersions` to specify a list of swagger specs.
+Rather than setting `config.swagger` as in [fleek-router](https://github.com/fleekjs/fleek-router#configswagger), use `config.swaggerVersions` to specify a list of swagger specs.

 #### accepts